fmauquie/react-native-dp3t-sdk/README.md

 [Add background fetch configuration](https://github.com/DP-3T/dp3t-sdk-ios#background-tasks) to your Info.plist file.

-Until we have a way of initializing the background sync manager on iOS, you need to ass this line to your Podfile:
+Until we have a way of initializing the background sync manager on iOS, you need to add this line to your Podfile:
 ```
 pod 'DP3TSDK', :git => "https://github.com/fmauquie/dp3t-sdk-ios.git", :branch => 'develop'
 ```